a community of learners

 Our students ask big questions, and develop even bigger answers.

-Systematic instruction, in which teachers plan activities to help children acquire skills and strategies.
+- Systematic instruction: Carefully planned activities that help students acquire essential skills and strategies.

-Duke School has competency benchmarks at each grade level in all curricular areas.
-These benchmarks are based on standards set by national professional organizations such as the National Council of Teachers of Mathematics and the National Association for the Education of Young Children.
-Teachers set goals based on ongoing assessment of each child.
+Duke School sets clear competency benchmarks at each grade level, aligned with national standards from organizations like the National Council of Teachers of Mathematics and the National Association for the Education of Young Children.
+Teachers set personalized goals for each student, based on ongoing assessments.

 "My family has been very pleased with our Duke School experience.
 We've found that the teachers truly care for each student’s welfare and go out of their way to make each student feel special and perform to their full potential.
 Duke School's academic program encourages children to ask questions, use their imaginations, take time and care with their assignments, and to make the most of each day.
 I couldn't ask for a better school for my children."